averroes96/belfortCom/README.md

 # Setup :
 - Download or clone the repository
+- Place the extracted file into XAMMP's htdocs folder
 - Import  belfortCom.sql via phpMyAdmin
 - Install 'phpmailer' and 'maildev' for sending emails